 - Head attachments.
 Buying a massage gun with a range of head attachments will give you the flexibility to work on different areas of your body.
-A big round head, for example, can be used on larger muscle groups like your quads, while a flat head can be used on small, dense muscle groups like the shoulder blades.
+According to experts, a big round head can be used on larger muscle groups like your quads, while a flat head can be used on small, dense muscle groups like the shoulder blades.

 According to Gallucci, there are multiple aspects to take into consideration when it comes to a massage gun, both pros and cons.

-After a tough workout or even some strenuous house or yard work, Gallucci said that it’s common to experience sore muscles — a massage gun can help.
-“To soothe those achy muscles, many have turned to massage and the massage gun is a convenient, portable way to bring your massage anywhere that you are,” he said.
-Using the massage gun not only alleviates pain, but also speeds up your recovery time by aiding in the removal of waste product from damaged tissue and breaking up scar tissue.
+After a tough workout or even some strenuous house or yard work, Gallucci said that it’s common to experience sore muscles, and a massage gun can help.
+“To soothe those achy muscles, many have turned to massage, and the massage gun is a convenient, portable way to bring your massage anywhere that you are,” he said.
+Using the massage gun not only alleviates pain but also speeds up your recovery time by aiding in the removal of waste product from damaged tissue and breaking up scar tissue.

 According to Gallucci, massage guns also offer enough pressure to actually make a difference, unlike other massage tools like foam rollers.
 “Some people cannot physically push hard enough, while others are afraid of the pain they may feel in the affected area,” he said.
 “Massage guns are battery-powered and mechanical, so they do not hold back and always provide the same level of intensity and ensure pressure.”